fteem/rubylogs/_posts/2015-07-07-writing-rails-middleware.md

 ### Mounting the middleware in the stack

-Adding our middleware at a certain point of the middleware stack is doable via the ```insert_before``` and ```insert_after``` commands.
+Adding our middleware at a certain point of the middleware stack is done via the ```insert_before``` and ```insert_after``` commands.

 For example, if we, for whatever reason, want to add our ```MyMiddleware``` class